Effects of Lactational Lead Exposure on Infant Development

 a2c) In a review in the Journal of the Medical Library Association, only two guides are recommended for use by physicians in evaluating evidence in medical literature, one of which is the one edited by Guyatt et al., already referred to, and the other of which is by Dr. Sackett.
 (Journal of the Medical Library Association, Oct.
 2002, User’s Guide to the Medical Literature: A Manual for Evidence-Based Clinical Practice, Review by Rebecca Graves, at httpi://www.ncbi.nlm.nih.gov/pmc/articles/PMC128970)

 The previously-high levels in the over-1-year-old children were found to have been largely results of ingesting particles of lead-containing paint as well as long-term exposure to leaded gasoline emissions; both of those have declined greatly following public health measures of recent decades.
-We know that overall blood levels of children over age 1 have declined, as should have been expected.
-(CDC web page at http://www.cdc.gov/exposurereport/pdf/metals1.pdf) But there appears to be no data for trends in lead levels of infants, which are very likely different from those past infancy.
+We know that blood levels of the overall category of children over age 1 have declined, as should have been expected.
+(CDC web page at http://www.cdc.gov/exposurereport/pdf/metals1.pdf) But there appears to be no data for trends in lead levels of infants, which are very likely different from those of older children.
 Infants would not normally be at the stage of hand-to-mouth activity until 6 months after birth, so declines in paint chips and dust would not yet be relevant to their lead levels before that age;21, 20 and they would not have been breathing for long enough for exposures to atmospheric emissions to have had much effect on their lead levels.
 Their lead levels would have resulted mainly from transplacental transfer and lactational transfer.
 (See Section A about major effects of lactational transfer on infant lead levels.)
-Regarding those effects, there can be no doubt that breastfeeding has increased dramatically in recent decades. (see Figure 6, especially the line for breastfeeding at six months, and Figure 7) It is entirely possible that lead levels in infants, especially during the very developmentally-sensitive early months after birth (see Section 2.d of www.pollution-effects.info) have increased substantially in recent decades.
+Regarding those effects, there can be no doubt that breastfeeding has increased dramatically in recent decades. (see Figure 6, especially the line for breastfeeding at six months, and Figure 7) It is entirely possible that lead levels in infants, especially during the very developmentally-sensitive early months after birth, have increased substantially in recent decades.
+(See Section 2.d of www.pollution-effects.info about vulnerability during early months.)

 3) Burns and Gerstenberger, Implications of the New Centers for Disease Control and Prevention Blood Lead Reference Value, Am J Public Health, v.104(6); Jun 2014 at http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4062025/